joshhchun/blog/content/posts/tech/website-creation.md

 **Nginx** is also an open-source software used for web serving, and it can be used for reverse proxying, caching, load balancing, etc. I used Nginx in the back-end to actually host my website and serve up my static files as it consistently beats Apache in benchmarks.

 With a Docker network, you can put all of the containers in a **completely private and isolated** network.
-The only container/ports that are open on my network is Port 80 (HTTP) and Port 443 (HTTPS) on my Caddy container.
+The only container/ports that are open on my network are Port 80 (HTTP) and Port 443 (HTTPS) on my Caddy container.
 My Nginx container cannot be reached directly from the outside.
 If a user tries to connect to `https://jchun.me`, my Caddy container will redirect them to Port 80 on the Nginx Container's private IP address - where the contents of the website are actually hosted.

 This is what my docker compose file looks like: